Proxying

 Basic Proxying

-Basic Proxying is easy:
+Proxying is easy:

 1. Look at your tupper's brackets.
-They will look something like guy: text or {text}.
+They will look something like guy:text or {text}.

-2. Write your brackets in a message, but replace the word "text" with what you want your tupper to say.
-For example, if your brackets are guy: text, you can make your tupper say "Hello!" by sending this message: guy: Hello!.
+2. Write the brackets in a message, but replace the word "text" with what you want your tupper to say.

 Proxy Actions

 There are certain actions you can take on proxied messages after they've been sent.
+These actions are performed by reacting to the proxied message with a specific emoji.

 Who Sent It?

-Tupperbox is not intended to provide any anonymity to users.
 There is a variety of ways to find out who sent a message using Tupperbox.

 2. tul!showuser - Reply to a proxy with this command and Tupperbox will tell you who sent it.
 Unlike method 1, this one will tell you in public.